LGUG2Z/komorebi/docs/installation.md

-`komorebi` is available pre-built to install via [Scoop](https://scoop.sh/#/apps?q=komorebi) and [WinGet](https://winget.run/pkg/LGUG2Z/komorebi), and you may also built it from [source](https://github.com/LGUG2Z/komorebi) if you would prefer.
+`komorebi` is available pre-built to install via [Scoop](https://scoop.sh/#/apps?q=komorebi) and [WinGet](https://winget.run/pkg/LGUG2Z/komorebi), and you may also build it from [source](https://github.com/LGUG2Z/komorebi) if you would prefer.

 - [Scoop](#scoop)